 1. Everyone loves free food

 When in doubt, go with food.
-A free meal is always appreciated.
-And it is one of the easier options to execute.
-Everything from a pizza lunch to a catered dinner event is fair game, so choose an option that works best for your call center staff.
+A free meal is always appreciated and it is one of the easier options to execute.
+Everything from a pizza lunch to a virtual coffee certificate is fair game, so choose an option that works best for your call center staff.

 Just be sure to plan for those with certain dietary restrictions, such as vegetarians, vegans, those avoiding gluten, and other common preferences.
 While you might not be able to choose everyone’s favorite meal, putting in the effort to include options for as many employees as possible shows just how much they all mean to you.